xoxoaseka/PUI2017_fl1210/README.md

 ![Alt text](screenshots/env_var.png)

-Now by typing pui2017 can move to the directory PUI2017.
+Now by typing pui2017 I can move to the directory PUI2017.
 Below is the screenshot of the terminal that shows the setting works.

 ![Alt text](screenshots/bash.png)